theramiyer/blog/content/post/2021/is-covid-19-winning.md

 Perhaps before we do the previous, we must also stop the spread.
 Here are the reasons we want to concentrate on that:

 - If the number of new infections does not decrease, the health system will continue to operate under stress.
 This does a lot of harm than good: the professionals get fatigued, because seeing people suffer and die hits them more.
 Doctors and nurses who have seen people recover and go home smiling are now seeing deaths and darkness.
 They break down.
-They may not show it on camera or on your face, but when they catch a moment of privacy, they break down.
+They may not show it on camera or on your face, but when they catch a moment of solitude, they break down.
 - Every infection is an opportunity for millions of mutations.
-Natural selection ensures a one-in-x-billion successful mutations, but a quadrillion mutations will lead to, say, four successful, significant mutations.
+Natural selection ensures a one-in-x-billion successful mutations, but a quadrillion mutations will lead to, say, one successful, significant mutation.
 More details will follow.

+How can we stop the spread?
+By understanding how the infection spreads.
+It spreads when two people or more, at least one of them infected, meet in close proximity without a mask.
+They exhale, talk, sneeze or cough, releasing aerosol viable virus.
+The healthy individual inhales this and gets infected.

+Everybody showing symptoms has the disease, but it does not mean everyone who has the disease shows symptoms.
+I do not get the point of measuring temperature at entrances of malls, cinemas and hospitals—they do not account for the pre-symptomatic individuals.
+For all we know, millions of pre-symptomatic individuals are going around under the assumption that they are fine, all the while spreading the infection around.

+What do we do about this?
+Wear a mask.
+Specifically, those who are spreading the virus must wear masks, so that the virus does not escape their person to infect others.

+We must all go under the assumption that we all have the infection.
+All the time.
+That is the best way to cut the spread.

 spreads when people meet in close proximity, without mask. outdoor rallies and other mass gatherings.